MuhammadMoinFaisal/YOLOv8-DeepSORT-Object-Tracking/README.md

 cd YOLOv8-DeepSORT-Object-Tracking/yolo/v8/detect

 ```
-- Downloading the DeepSORT Files From The Google Drive and place them into the yolo/v8/detect folder
+- Downloading the DeepSORT Files From The Google Drive , unzip them and place them into the yolo/v8/detect folder
 ```
 cd YOLOv8-DeepSORT-Object-Tracking